 Districts are required to develop a District-Wide School Safety Plan/Pandemic Response Plan designed to prevent or minimize the effects of serious violent incidents and emergencies and to facilitate the coordination of the district with local and county resources in the event of such incidents or emergencies.
-Mr. Kevin K. Kendall, Superintendent of Schools is present this evening to review the proposed 2020-2021 District-Wide Safety Plan/Pandemic Response Plan and to answer any questions the Commissioners may have.
+At this time, the Commissioners will conduct a Public Hearing to allow citizens who may desire to speak regarding the District Wide Safety Plan/Pandemic Response Plan and the proposed revisions for 2020-2021 District Wide Safety Plan/Pandemic Response Plan.